EthTx/ethtx_ce/README.md

 For local instance, you need few things:

 0. Depending on your distribution, install: docker, docker-compose, python3-pip, pipenv
-1. mongoDB - to set it up for the first time, execute this command: `make populate-db`.
-This will init db with seed provided in repository.
-After this, if mongo is not running you can raise it with `make run-database`
+1. mongoDB - to set it up for the first time, execute this command: `make run-database`
 2. pipenv - to create virtual env run command `pipenv install`, this should create venv for this project with all python dependencies.